canonical/jaas-documentation/howto/manage-models.md

 ```

 The file must include entries for the existing model owner, any users with model access and
 any users with access to offers hosted within the model.
-If any entries are missing the
+If any entries are missing, the
 migration process will return an error indicating the missing users.

 You can use the `juju show-model <model-name>` command to see the users that have access to